Advanced Gastrointestinal Stromal Tumors, Metastatic Cancer

 Intervention model description

 This is a multi-part study: Part 1a is a single-arm design, Part 1b is a two-arm parallel design drug-drug interaction evaluation in the first treatment cycle and single-arm design in subsequent treatment cycles, and Part 2 is a randomized two-arm parallel comparator study.
 The DDI substudy is a single-arm, fixed-sequence, crossover design to investigate the potential for CGT9486 to be a CYP3A4 inducer.
+The GIST 1L substudy is a single-arm study of bezuclastinib+sunitinib exploring efficacy in a 1L setting.

 Eligibility